Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Tilings with Three Distinct Angles

 are the $3{\rm B}_1$, $3{\rm B}_2$, $3{\rm B}_3$ reductions of $PP_6$ and $PP_{12}$, and the following modifications: \begin{enumerate} \item If $\beta, \gamma$ are adjacent in the pentagon, then each $N(\gamma^4/\gamma^5)$ can be independently oriented. \item If $\beta, \gamma$ are non-adjacent, then each vertex $\bullet$ can be independently configured like any in Figure \ref{Subfig-3BFigB-2}. \end{enumerate} \end{theorem}

 The tilings for AVC(3B24) are shown in Figure \ref{3BFigA} ($\beta, \gamma$ adjacent) and Figure \ref{Subfig-3BFigB-1} ($\beta, \gamma$ non-adjacent).
 In the first tiling, each $N(\gamma^4)$ has an orientation given by $\alpha\to\beta$ along the boundary of $N(\gamma^4)$, and the orientations can be independently chosen.
+Figures \ref{3BFigAb} and \ref{3BFigAc} shows the 3d pictures, in which the front $N(\gamma^4)$ have different orientations, and the other $N(\gamma^4)$ have the same orientations.
 In the second tiling, the angles around $\bullet$ vertices can be any in Figure \ref{Subfig-3BFigB-2}.
 This means either all three $\alpha$ at $\bullet$, or two $\alpha$ and one $\beta$ at $\bullet$.

 Figure \ref{3BFigA} shows the $3{\rm B}_1$, $3{\rm B}_3$ reductions of $PP_6$, and their modifications.
 The orientation modifications are in one-to-one correspondence with the assignment of $(+)$ and $(-)$ to the faces of the cube and the dodecahedron (treating mirror image assignments as distinct).
-The total numbers of assignments are $10$ for $P_6$ and $96$ for $P_{20}$.
+The total numbers of assignments are $10$ for $P_6$ and $96$ for $P_{12}$.

 Figure \ref{Subfig-3BFigB-1} shows the $3{\rm B}_2$ reduction of $PP_6$, and their modifications.
 The total number of such tilings is $2836$.
 The reduction of $PP_{12}$ is similar, however, counting the total number of tilings in this case is computationally non-trivial and we leave it as an open problem.